At a Glance

 During the initial 13 months of renting a CPAP, you should expect to have out-of-pocket costs because Medicare requires you to meet a deductible and then pay coinsurance of 20%.

-For health care services and equipment to be covered, it is essential that your providers are registered with Medicare.
-For example, if your equipment supplier is not enrolled with Medicare, you may have to cover the entire bill even if your doctor has prescribed CPAP therapy.
+For health care services and equipment to be covered, it's essential that your providers are registered with Medicare.
+For example, if your equipment supplier isn't enrolled with Medicare, you may have to cover the entire bill even if your doctor has prescribed CPAP therapy.

 Does Medicaid Cover CPAP Machines?